harshvardhanchand/MediMind/README.md

-Here is the updated and streamlined **README** for your proactive medical data hub app, incorporating your new direction (symptom tracking, proactive alerts), better tech stack clarity, and UX polish.

----

 # 🏥 AI-Powered Medical Data Hub

 > **A  mobile health platform that helps users track symptoms, medications, lab results, and prescriptions—surfacing early insights and potential side effects using AI.**